multimodalpragmatic/multimodalpragmatic/README.md

-# Multimodal Pragmatic Jailbreak on Text-to-image Models
+# Multimodal Pragmatic Jailbreak on Text-to-image Models (ACL 2025; ReGenAI@CVPR Best🏆)

 This is the official code repository for the paper of Multimodal Pragmatic Jailbreak on Text-to-image Models.
 Please do not hesitate to reach out for any questions.